Tree of Peace

 This transformation of the historical account shows the extent to which these events had taken on a sacred character for the Iroquois.
 The exact details were not nearly as important to them as testifying to the authenticity of their confederacy and the significance of what their ancestors had done for them.
 In establishing unity and preserving their nationhood, the ancestors had provided for all time a purpose and a way of life for the people of the Extended lodge.

 Its characteristic bundles of five needles became the symbol of the Five Nations joined as one.
-According to Haudenosaunee tradition, the Great Law of Peace ended the ancient cycle of enmity and continuous conflict between the separate tribes and united them into the Iroquois Confederacy that made them into the most powerful force in North America until the rapid expansion of European colonization in the 18th century.
+According to Haudenosaunee tradition, the Great Law of Peace ended the ancient cycle of enmity and continuous conflict between the separate tribes and united them into the Haudenosaunee Confederacy that made them into the most powerful force in North America until the rapid expansion of European colonization in the 18th century.